Hidden Creek Farm

 - What should the customer know about your pricing (e.g., discounts, fees)?We have a sliding scale for students based on age and type of lesson they get for their age.
 Regular riding lessons for ages 8 and up last for an hour and half and that includes learning to tack up and untack and 45 minutes on the horse.
 They are priced at $40 for the first lesson, then drop to $35 if you want to pay as you go and drop to $30 if you prepay for your lesson.
 Students under the age of 8 go into classes with a lower price.
 And Private or Side Saddle lessons are priced higher.

-A. We are a laid back farm with a lot of energy, so I tend to just throw people in lessons with others.
+- What is your typical process for working with a new customer?We are a laid back farm with a lot of energy, so I tend to just throw people in lessons with others.
 We love the company of riding and think and above all it should be fun to come to your riding lesson.
 But often with kids I like to teach the first lesson one on one so they can really get an idea of who I am, how I teach and what it's all about.
 So It just all depends on the situation, age and goals of the student.

-A. I always make sure that I am reading and keeping up with things in the horse world and I also take lessons myself to make sure I'm not getting sloppy.
+- What education and/or training do you have that relates to your work?I always make sure that I am reading and keeping up with things in the horse world and I also take lessons myself to make sure I'm not getting sloppy.
 And I try to make sure to learn something new every year for summer camp.
 So my returning students always have something new to learn from me!